-No Action Alternative Proposed Action Alternative 1 - Preferred Alternative Alternative 2 Alternative 3 Hazardous Materials and Wastes No impacts would occur.
-Short-term, less than significant, adverse impacts would occur from the use of hazardous materials and petroleum products and the generation of hazardous wastes during construction for the MILCON and FSRM projects and from aircraft maintenance during the aircraft transition period.
+No Action Alternative Proposed Action Alternative 1 Alternative 2 Alternative 3 - Preferred Alternative Hazardous Materials and Wastes No impacts would occur.
+Short-term, less than significant, adverse impacts would occur from the use of hazardous materials and petroleum products and the generation of hazardous wastes during construction for the MILCON/UMMC and FSRM projects and from aircraft maintenance during the aircraft transition period.
 No long-term impacts would occur from aircraft maintenance because the use of hazardous materials and petroleum products and the generation of hazardous wastes is expected to return to similar or slightly lower levels than baseline by 2030.
 Short-term, less than significant, adverse impacts could occur from the renovation of Buildings 216, 452, and 454 because these buildings potentially contain toxic substances in building materials.
 Long-term, less than significant, beneficial impacts would occur from renovation of these buildings by reducing the potential for future human exposure to toxic substances.
-No impacts on or from environmental contamination or radon would occur.
+Short-term, less than significant, adverse impacts from per- and polyfluoroalkyl substances would occur because the UMT facility is proposed immediately adjacent to the delineated groundwater plume of an aqueous film forming foam release area (i.e., Site SS005P).
+No impacts on or from radon would occur.
 Impacts would be slightly greater than those described for Alternative 1, because the 25 percent increase in aircraft operations would require additional quantities of hazardous materials, hazardous wastes, and petroleum products (most notably jet fuel) to be delivered, stored, used, and disposed of appropriately at Columbus AFB.
-Impacts would be slightly greater than those described for Alternative 2, because the 25 percent increase in aircraft operations, relative to Alternative 1, and the 16 additional aircraft to maintain would require additional quantities of hazardous materials, hazardous wastes, and petroleum products (most notably jet fuel) to be delivered, stored, used, and disposed of appropriately at Columbus AFB.
+Impacts would be slightly greater than those described for Alternative 2, because the 25 percent increase in aircraft operations, relative to Alternative 1, and the up to 16 additional aircraft to maintain would require additional quantities of hazardous materials, hazardous wastes, and petroleum products (most notably jet fuel) to be delivered, stored, used, and disposed of appropriately at Columbus AFB.

-No Action Proposed Action Alternative Alternative 1 - Preferred Alternative Alternative 2 Alternative 3 Infrastr ucture and Transportation No impacts would occur.
-Long-term, less than significant, beneficial impacts on airfield infrastructure would occur from the addition of 46 T-7A shelters and the FSRM projects to improve the airfield.
+No Action Alternative Proposed Action Alternative 1 Alternative 2 Alternative 3 - Preferred Alternative Infrastr ucture and Transportation No impacts would occur.
+Long-term, less than significant, beneficial impacts on airfield infrastructure would occur from the addition of up to 46 T-7A shelters and the FSRM projects to improve the airfield.
 Short-term, less than significant, adverse, and long-term, less than significant, adverse and beneficial impacts on utility services (i.e., liquid fuel, electrical system, natural gas system, water supply system, wastewater system, stormwater system, communications system, and solid waste management) would occur.
 Temporary utility service disruptions could occur when buildings are disconnected from or connected to the applicable utility services during construction, and construction would temporarily increase the demand for these utility services.
 Long-term reductions in personnel and annual aircraft operations compared to the baseline likely would reduce demand for utility services slightly.
 Short-term, less than significant, adverse impacts on the transportation system would occur from construction traffic.
 Long-term, less than significant, adverse and beneficial impacts on the transportation system would occur from the personnel changes and additional parking spaces.
 Compared to Alternative 1, the 25 percent increase in T-7A operations would slightly increase wear on the airfield pavement and the amount of jet fuel consumed in the long-term.
 However, a 25 percent increase in operations is still less than baseline operations; therefore, the overall impact would remain beneficial.
 Impacts on the remaining infrastructure components- namely utility services and transportation-would be identical to Alternative 1.
 Impacts would be similar to those described for Alternative 2.
-The 12 additional T-7A shelters would increase the aircraft parking capacity and provide sufficient shelter for the additional aircraft.
+The addition of up to 58 T-7A shelters would increase the aircraft parking capacity and provide sufficient shelter for the additional aircraft.